KarenHarley/React-Portfolio/README.md

 ## React Portfolio

-This is a website portfolio created for as a project to improve my (at the time) beginner React knowledge.
-Its objective is to use a database with to display informaction with react components.
+This portfolio website was created as part of a project to strengthen my foundational skills in React.
+At the time, I was still a beginner, and the goal was to implement a database integration that would dynamically display information using React components.
+This project provided valuable hands-on experience in building interactive web applications and deepened my understanding of React’s core concepts.

 ## Table of Contents